ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject.Tasks/Selenium/Module4_BaseTest/Hometask.md

 7. Verify that the cart icon in the top-right corner displays the correct number of items added (e.g., 1 item).
 8. Click the cart icon to navigate to the cart page.
 9. On the cart page, find and click the "Remove" button for the added product.
-10. Verify that the cart is now empty and displays a message like "Your cart is empty."
+10. Verify that the cart is now empty"

 ### Scenario 4: Logout Functionality
 1. Navigate to the "https://www.saucedemo.com/" URL.